Richardpandey/Load_Tester/README.md

   Use responsibly and only on websites you own or have permission to test.
 The author is not responsible for misuse.

-## License
-  MIT License - Feel free to modify and distribute.